swallowcamel/nancywiki/Model-binding.md

 var f = this.Bind(instance);

 ```
-Both all three overloads have the exact same functionality, they just provide different ways of doing the same thing.
+All three overloads have the exact same functionality, they just provide different ways of doing the same thing.
 The first two will create a new instance of the `Foo` type and bind to that, while the last one will bind to an existing instance.

 ## Keeping unwanted information out by blacklisting it